How to Ask Questions in Prashna Shastra Correctly

 Specificity Enables Precision: The Phaladeepika teaches that planets respond to specific intentions.
 Rather than asking "Will I be successful?" which is too vague for meaningful interpretation, ask "Will my software business become profitable within the next year?"
 This specificity allows the astrologer to examine relevant houses, assign clear significators, and provide targeted guidance.

-- Specific: "Will my relationship with Priya lead to marriage?"
+Consider the difference: 1.
+Vague: "Will I find love?"
+2. Specific: "Will my relationship with Priya lead to marriage?"

 The specific question identifies the person involved, clarifies the desired outcome, and provides parameters for interpretation.